astropy/pyvo/docs/pyvo/data_access.rst

 results object to get at individual records.
 These records are specialized for the particular type of service you queried, but there is some common behavior.
-For example, for all data access services, the record behaves like an unmutable dictionary where the keys are the names of the columns from the result table:
+For example, for all data access services, the record behaves like an immutable dictionary where the keys are the names of the columns from the result table:

 >>> first = previews[0]